 The best way to success is to get the word out among your immediate neighbors and generate interest in starting a Block Watch.
 You don't need a large number of residents.
 If you live in a cul-de-sac, it could be as few as 4 neighbors who would comprise your Block Watch.
 On a regular street, we like to see 10 to 15 neighbors participating.
 Set-up meetings are preferably held weekdays after dinner at someone's home or backyard.

-For further information please contact the Corporal responsible for your respective district.
+For further information please contact the Sergeant responsible for your respective district.
 Let him know some times and dates that will work for you and group and the initial Block Watch meeting should only take about an hour and a half.